Thuddwin/kawaiisuTechAPIs/README.md

 strictlyLIVE (sL) modules in the wild come here to get Schedule information.
 For now, all sL clients will receive the same data.
 Schedule is a JSON document, for now.
 No database.

 ## Prayer Request Services (PRS) API
-The API services the Twilio phone-in line.
+This API services the Twilio phone-in line.
 Database used.